 Control over Parliament House

-The gardens, refreshment rooms and major building maintenance is the responsibility of the House Committee.
+The gardens, refreshment rooms and major building maintenance is overseen by the House Committee.
 The House Committee is co-chaired by the Presiding Officers.

 Ex officio committees and associations

 The Speaker is traditionally a member and, in practice, always the chair of the Standing Orders Committee.

 The Speaker and the President are also joint chairs of the Commonwealth Parliamentary Association (Victoria Branch).

 Dignitaries and delegations